pvcraven/jokes/source/jokes.rst

    | He hands the server a hundred dollar bill, which the server pockets.
    | Lama says "Hey, where's my change?"
    | Server says "Change comes from within."
 #.
-Boris Spassky was once asked by a reporter, "Which do you prefer: chess or sex?".
-Spassky replied "It very much depends on the position".
-#.
 Jean-Paul Sartre is sitting at a French cafe, revising his draft of Being and Nothingness.
 He says to the waitress, "I'd like a cup of coffee, please, with no cream."
 The waitress replies, "I'm sorry, Monsieur, but we're out of cream.
 How about with no milk?"
 #. | Who does Polyphemus hate more than Odysseus?
    | Nobody!